SmartAngle connects to your smart phone or tablet via Bluetooth - so, please check you have Bluetooth enabled from the iOS or Android settings screen.

 Flashing LEDs, timeouts and the "Home" button

-- When you press the membrane switch on top of SmartAngle both LEDS will flash then the right hand one will flash at a rate of about twice a second.
+- Both LEDs will flash when you press the SmartAngle button then the right hand one will flash about twice a second.

-- It will stay in this state until you run the app and it connects via Bluetooth.
+- It will stay in this state until it connects to the app via Bluetooth.

-- SmartAngle will switch itself off after about 60 seconds if you don't run the app.
+- SmartAngle will switch itself off after about 60 seconds if it cannot connect.

-- When you run the app, and it connects to SmartAngle, the LED will flash much slower - about once every two seconds.
+- The right hand LED will flash much slower after SmartAngle connects - about once every two seconds.

-- SmartAngle will switch itself off after about 300 seconds (5 minutes) if you do nothing with the app
+- After connection, SmartAngle will switch itself off after about 120 seconds (2 minutes) if there is no activity.

-- When the SmartAngle app is running a single press of the "Home" button will send it to the background and display your home screen.
+- When the SmartAngle app is running a single press of the "Home" button on your phone/tablet will send it to the background and display your home screen.

-- Before it is forced into the background the SmartAngle app will put SmartAngle to sleep (no LEDs flashing) - to save battery power.
+- When in the background the app will save battery power by putting SmartAngle to sleep (no LEDs flashing).

 Main screen: degrees, percentages, ratios, falls